Rescuing stranded dolphinsAnimals, 20 February 2020

 Stay safe yourself: Injury and Disease

 More than half of people who work with dolphins have been injured by them, and more than half of those injuries are serious (source: Wildlife Health Center, University of California, Davis, 2004).
 Cetaceans are very strong, and a stranded cetacean is highly stressed.
 Even a dying whale can smash a boat to pieces.
 Stay away from the tail, don't put your hands in a cetacean's mouth, and never touch its eyes or blowhole.

 You can give diseases to animals, and you can catch diseases from animals.
 Don't touch a cetacean more than you have to, and wear gloves if possible.
 Again, never touch its eyes or blowhole.
-Try not to touch your face or mouth after touching a cetacean, until you have washed your hands with soap and water.
+Try not to touch your face, mouth or eyes after touching a cetacean, until you have washed your hands with soap and water.
 A cetacean's breath usually smells horrible and contains an aerosol of bacteria, especially if it is ill or dying.
 Try not put your face above its blowhole.